percona/pmm/docs/using/query-analytics.md

 * The Filter panel occupies the left side of the dashboard.
 It lists filters, grouped by category.
 Selecting one reduces the Overview list to those items matching the filter.

-* A maximum of the first five of each category are shown.
+* The first five of each category are shown.
 If there are more, the list is expanded by clicking *Show all* beside the category name, and collapsed again with *Show top 5*.

 * Applying a filter may make other filters inapplicable.
 These become grayed out and inactive.